 - Can you catch up on your missed mortgage payments?
 If you don't have the money, and if your lender is unwilling to work with you, you may need to sell your home.

-Your next decision will be how to handle your $40,000 in credit card debt.
+Your next decision will be how to manage your $40,000 in credit card debt.
 If you have the income and the desire, a debt management plan through the credit counseling agency may work for you.
-You would pay off your balances in five years or so with your creditors' help in the form of lower interest charges and waived late fees.
+You would pay off your balances in 5 years or so with your creditors' help in the form of lower interest charges and waived late fees.
 Debt settlement may also be an option for you.
-But I rarely recommend it, and then only if you either do it on your own (not easy) or through an attorney (expensive).
-Either way, it's no fun!
+But I rarely recommend it, and then only if you either do it on your own (not easy) or through an attorney (costly).
+Either way, it's no laugh riot!

 Ask the adviser